poppy-project/poppy-humanoid/hardware/doc/addressing_dynamixel.md

     windows-only tool provided by Robotis.

-Herborist comes with the Pypot library, but needs the additional library PyQt4 for graphical interface.
+Herborist comes with the Pypot library, but needs the additional library PyQt4 for graphical interface (sudo may not be needed).

     sudo pip install pypot
     sudo apt-get install python-qt4

-It should then be directly accessible for a terminal:
+It should then be directly accessible in a terminal:

     sudo herborist